nanome-ai/nanome-lib/doc/source/architecture.rst

 If you have any feedback or question, don't hesitate to contact us or to directly contribute to our `Github <https://github.com/nanome-ai>`_

-**************
-API Structure
-**************
-The API is broken down into a few different submodules

-- :mod:`nanome.api.plugins_instance.py`: Contains PluginInstance class, which provides interface for interacting with your Nanome workspace
-- :mod:`nanome.api.plugins.py`: contains Plugin class, which manages networking and callbacks.
-- :mod:`nanome.api.structure`: Workspace API.
-Used for modeling atomic structures and representations.
-- :mod:`nanome.api.ui`: Build Menus and forms for your plugin.
-- :mod:`nanome.api.shapes`: Render shapes and lines in workspace.
-- :mod:`nanome.api.streams`: Real time updates to your workspace
-- :mod:`nanome.api.util`: Enums, data structures, and utility functions used throughout our plugins.
-- :mod:`nanome.api.streams`: Streams allow for real time updates to your workspace
-- :mod:`nanome.api.integrations`: Integrations allow for plugins to communicate with other plugins
-- :mod:`nanome.api.macros`: Enable Lua macro scripts to be run (Not yet documented)

 ************
 How it works
 ************